mosterstone/1000-hours-fork/README.md

 This is the repo of [1000h.org](https://1000h.org).

-With your attention paid into 1000 hours, you can master anything you need.
+By paying your attention into 1000 hours, you can master anything you need.